Braydon Manu: Career

 In June 2019, it was announced Manu would join 2.
 Bundesliga side SV Darmstadt 98 from 3.
 Liga club Hallescher FC for the 2019–20 season having agreed a contract until 2022.

 Manu re-joined Hallescher FC on loan for the rest of the 2020–21 season in January 2021.

+On 12 May 2024, Darmstadt 98 announced that he and several other players will leave the club after this season.

+On 30 July 2024, Manu signed a two-year contract with an option for a third year with PEC Zwolle in the Netherlands.
+On 3 February 2025, Manu returned to Germany and joined VfL Osnabrück in 3.
+Liga on loan.

 Personal life

 Born in Germany, Manu is of Ghanaian descent.

+In September 2021, Manu was called up to the Ghana national team for a World Cup qualifier against South Africa.
+He remained on the bench in the game.